-Using jQuery can be accomplished by downloading the library or add a reference to it on one of the many CDN's.
+Using jQuery can be accomplished by downloading the library or adding a reference to it on one of the many CDNs.
 Either way, you will usually get the choice between an uncompressed developer version and a compressed production version.
-For development and testing, use the uncompressed version, to get more precise errors and understanding of the library.
-For production use you should use the compressed version, to save bandwidth for your end-users, which will also result in faster load times for your website.
+For development and testing, use the uncompressed version to get more precise errors and understanding of the library.
+For production, you should use the compressed version to save bandwidth for your end-users, which will also result in faster load times for your website.

 As soon as you have added jQuery to your page, as described above, you are ready to move on and learn more about jQuery in the coming chapters!